minhajuddinjmi/Online-computer-store/README.md

 Therefore, we are going to build an online computer store ecommerce website with all software and hardware products related through computers.
 Everyone can get computer devices easily at an affordable price.

+## Technical Requirement:
+We are provide to better platform to get easily the software and hardware, which is related to computers.
+In this project, we used some technology and languages as follow:
+1. Database
+    •	MySQL database
+2. Language
+    •	Python (Backend)
+    •	JavaScript (for client side validation)
+    •	Bootstrap (Front-end)
+    •	Jinja templates
+3. Framework
+  •	Flask
+  Functionalities:
+In this ecommerce project, we will provide many functionalities as follows:
+1. Login / Logout
+2. Admin Panel
+3. Hardware product
+4. Software product
+5. Search by name
+6. Cart
+7. Feedback/Comments
+8. Search by name
+9. Order place
+10. Filter option
+    •	By name
+    •	By price